KazuMishiba/Fast-Depth-Estimation-For-Light-Field-Cameras/README.md

 ## Using other dataset
-The following is an example using a dataset which has $9 \times 9$ viewpoints.
+The following is an example using a dataset which has 9 * 9 viewpoints.

 ### Viewpoint coordinate
 ```